StephaneMoriceau/learning-library/workshops/container-native-development/LabGuide100.md

   ![](images/100/39.1.png)

 - To check that the images pushed successfully to the OCI Registry, login to your OCI instance.
-Type in a browser https://console.us-ashburn-1.oraclecloud.com/#/a/
+Type in a browser https://console.us-ashburn-1.oraclecloud.com/#/a/ **Note: the api.user password will be provided by the instructor **

 ![](images/100/40.png)